 Information and Important Dates for Board Candidates

-The two (2) candidates receiving the highest number of votes will be elected as members of the Board of Education to serve the three year terms commencing July 1, 2023 and expiring June 30, 2026 and one (1) candidate receiving the third highest number of votes will be elected as a member of the Board of Education to serve the balance of the unexpired term commencing May 18, 2023 to June 30, 2025.
+The two (2) candidates receiving the highest number of votes will be elected as members of the Board of Education to serve the three year terms commencing July 1, 2024 and expiring June 30, 2027.

 Board petitions for running for the Board of Education will be available at the District Office.
 For more information, please contact Sharon Murray, District Clerk, at 631-801-3045 or murrays@esmonline.org.